 How to obtain DNA

 Well, I don’t have the exact label to define this section, but still, I want to discuss this portion with you because it is important to understand how DNA is obtained from the cell.

 First, we will understand the anatomy of the cell, roughly.
 The cell is made up of cytoplasm and cell membrane/ cell wall.
 The cytoplasm contains several organelles such as mitochondria, ribosomes, nucleus, endoplasmic reticulum etc.

 The animal cell does not have the cell wall, plant cell and (most) bacterial cells contain the cell wall.
 I am not going to discuss each and every component of the cell wall or cell membrane because that is not the point of discussion.

 Ok, coming to the point,

 So if we want to isolate DNA we have to break cell wall/ cell membrane and nuclear envelope as well.
 Also, we have to remove other cell organelle debris.
-Finally, we will purify the DNA.
+In the final step, we have to precipitate and purify the DNA.